 Airbnb has of late been getting unfavorable news coverage.
 Clever property owners have discovered that by turning over their residential units to Airbnb guests, they can rake in more cash than renting them out to regular tenants, while at the same time exploiting legal loopholes to avoid paying hotel taxes.
 In San Francisco, disenfranchised residents have accused the company of exacerbating the affordable housing crisis.
 Proposition F, which would curtail Airbnb’s ability to facilitate such profiteering, has just been defeated.
 This legal battle recalls those recently pitting local taxi drivers in various cities around the world against Uber, Airbnb’s equivalent in the private car-for-hire business.
 But Airbnb and Uber have their finger on the pulse of the times, and with some tweaking of their business model I suspect they will ride out the resistance and not only survive but thrive.

 I don’t take a position on the above controversy.
-I do, however, have a negative view of Airbnb, for entirely unrelated reasons.
+I do, however, have a negative view of Airbnb for entirely unrelated reasons.

 Travelers who prefer the warmth of a lived-in hearth to the assembly-line anonymity of hostels or hotels thus have two possibilities at their fingertips, each with a trade-off.
-For those who don’t mind sacrificing a bit of their precious travel time to engage with their hosts, Couchsurfing is the way to go.
+For those who don’t mind sacrificing a bit of their precious travel time to interact with their hosts, Couchsurfing is the way to go.
 For those, on the other hand, who want to sample a local’s home without any of the social obligations, they have to pay for that privilege.
 That’s where Airbnb steps in.
 You could call it Couchsurfing Plus: the home-stay experience without all the pop-up ads demanding your attention—for a fee.